AndreiAbd/macChanger/README.txt.txt

 - Run macChanger with bash or: './macChanger.sh'

 [*] Contact:
-- For more information can mail by adress : usr.g0a1@gmail.com
+- For more information : usr.g0a1@gmail.com